 Many celebrities, artists and sports stars such as Richard Gere use meditation as an important part of their professional life.

 Jerry Flowers is a sports and health blogger.
-He has written guest posts on everything from biofeedback to auto racing and follows famous racers like the one found here.
+He has written guest posts on everything from biofeedback to auto racing and follows famous racers.